ccollicutt/chef-vcl/README.md

 This cookbook supports and was tested on Centos 6.3 only.

 # Usage
-To test it in virtual environment:
+## Init
+To get cookbook and management tools:

     $ gem install bundler
     $ git clone https://github.com/illotum/chef-vcl.git
     $ cd chef-vcl
     $ bundle install

+## Test
+To test it in virtual environment:

     $ bundle exec vagrant up

 And point your browser to https://192.168.33.10

+## Dependencies
+This cookbook uses [Berkshelf](http://berkshelf.com/) to manage dependencies.
+To fetch them into `/some/dir` you will use:

+    $ bundle exec berks install --path /some/dir

+It's being done for you in test deployment automatically.

 # Attributes
 Cookbook supports number of attributes, check `attributes/default.rb`.